microsoft/PowerBI-Developer-Samples/API Samples - NodeJS/README.md

 # API Sample - NodeJS
 Contains several API calls samples for App Owns Data.

-After registering an app (as described under "App Owns Data Sample"),

-Fill config parameters under config.json.
+After registering an app, Fill config parameters under config.json.

-Use one of the methods in app-owns-data-sample.js to make the coresponding api call.
+Use one of the methods in **powerbi-api-calls-sample.js** to make the coresponding api call.